|Senator William Holland Thomas

 at a local trading post, a Cherokee co-worker taught him the Cherokee language.
 William

-was eventually adopted by the Cherokees, and he learned their customs as
+was eventually adopted by the tribe, and he learned their customs as well

-and managerial skills.
-With a volume of law books (obtained from his former employer Felix Walker), William also became a
+leadership, and managerial skills.
+With a volume of law books that he obtained from his former employer Felix Walker, William

-self-taught and persuasive lawyer; acquired knowledge that would prove critical to the Cherokees' survival.
+would become a self-taught and persuasive lawyer, and acquired knowledge that would prove critical to the Cherokee survival.

-Cherokee Chief Yonaguska (Drowning Bear) referred to the young William as Wil-Usdi or "Little Will."
-Yonaguska was considered the most prominent
+Cherokee Chief Yonaguska (Drowning Bear) referred to the young William as Wil-Usdi, meaning "Little Will."
+Yonaguska was considered the most

-Chief among the Eastern Cherokees and he also referred to Little Will as his son.
-Years later, someone
+prominent Chief among the Eastern Cherokee and would refer to Little Will as his son.
+Years later,

-read a few chapters of the "Gospel according to Matthew" to Yonaguska.
-After hearing the scriptures, the Chief replied,
+after someone read a few chapters of the "Gospel according to Matthew" to Yonaguska, the Chief replied, "It is

-"It is a strange that the white people are not any better after having this so long."
-William and Chief Yonaguska were strong
+a strange that the white people are not any better after having this so long."
+Because William and Chief Yonaguska were strong

-advocates of the Temperance Society, and the Cherokees eventually signed a pledge stating that they would abstain from
+advocates of the Temperance Society, the Cherokee would eventually sign a pledge stating that they would abstain

-spirits (alcohol).
-Any Indian that partook in alcoholic consumption was subject to a fine or whipping.
-Many Indians were
+from spirits, and any Indian who partook in alcoholic consumption was subject to a fine or whipping.
+Many Indians

-Christians, they attended the Methodist Church, and the largest concentration of Cherokee Christians resided along the
+professed to be Christians, they attended the Methodist Church, and the largest concentration of Cherokee Christians resided

-Valley River and near Murphy, North Carolina.
-Their Christian worship resembled modern-day Pentecostalism and was celebrated
+along the Valley River and near Murphy, North Carolina.
+Their Christian worship resembled modern-day Pentecostalism and was

 For nearly five decades, Thomas played a crucial role in Cherokee affairs.

-During the 1835 Treaty of New Echota negotiations, Indian Agent Thomas was in Washington* and he successfully lobbied for the right for
+During the 1835 Treaty of New Echota negotiations, Indian Agent Thomas was in Washington* and he successfully lobbied for the right of

-a number of Cherokees to remain in North Carolina (see Cherokee Treaties).
-These Indians are the present-day Eastern Band; they
+a number of Cherokee to remain in North Carolina (see Cherokee Treaties).
+The Indians that Thomas had saved long ago, now form the present-day

-had secured the preservation of the Eastern Cherokees from the forced march west, aka Trail of Tears, in 1838 (see The Trail of Tears: Cherokee Legacy), which the Lufty refer to as Nunahi-Duna-Dlo-Hilu-I or Trail Where They Cried.
-Consequently,
+secured the preservation of the Eastern Cherokee from the forced march west known as the Trail of Tears of 1838 (see The Trail of Tears: Cherokee Legacy), which the Lufty refer to as Nunahi-Duna-Dlo-Hilu-I or Trail Where They Cried.

 |Chief William Holland Thomas History